reslp/iqtreeGUI/README.md

 ![Screenshot of iqtreeGUI](screenshot.png)
-*Figure: iqtreeGUi running on MacOS High Sierra*
+*Figure: iqtreeGUi running on MacOS 10.14*

 A work in progress
 ==============